Payne-in-Bahrain/u2_project_2/README.md

 You get to decide what you want to build - as long as it meets the technical requirements outlined below.

-**You will be working as a group for this project.** You'll be designing and coding the app yourself.
+**You will be working as a group for this project.** You'll be designing and coding the app with others.

 Additionally as part of the project's requirements, you'll be required to take and pass a Project Assessment.